In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 Now, the next step is so simple.
-List them in the ascending order like this:
+List them in ascending order like this:

 The next step is to list down the minimum payments on each debt.
 Here is it.

-Let say, the amount you can dedicate each month for paying your debt obligation is $2000.
+Let’s say, the amount you can dedicate each month to paying your debt obligation is $2000.

 When you apply the debt snowball then the scenario looks like the below one.
 Where you make the minimum payment on the other debts while devoting all the remaining amount to a single smaller one.
 Here is it.